SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.4.0-beta.6

+- No longer depends on Better Runtime Resource Pack mod.
+- Fixed the issue of crash when on-stair handrail blocks are above handrail blocks.
+- Added full light blocks, light stairs, etc, into block and item tag `#mishanguc:lights`.
+- Added all stairs into block and item tag `#minecraft:stairs`.
+- When determining shape upon placing handrail blocks, only stairs of bottom half (regular direction) will affect the handrail's shape, position and direction, and stairs of top half (upside-down direction) will not affect anymore.
+- Added more handrail blocks.
+    - Added glowing variants for glass handrails of iron, gold, emerald, diamond, netherite and lapiz, which requires a colored light block when dyeing.
+(At present, there are no such blocks without custom coloring.
+You can color them in white.)
+    - Added glass bamboo handrails with custom coloring, and various handrails of stripped wood and stripped bamboo.
+These handrails support custom coloring.
+    - Added packed ice and blue ice handrails with custom coloring, which requires colored snow blocks when crafting.
+Non-custom-colored blocks require ordinary snow blocks when crafting.
+- The Color of custom-colored blocks can be changed through dyes.
+- When modifying block colors with color tools or dye, sounds will be played.
+- Fixed the issue that when a wall sign block is next to a full wall sign block, some sides are accidentally invisible.
+- (For 1.20.5 and above) Added more color tools, which have different opacity or mixture type.
+    - Opacity is controlled by component `mishanguc:opacity`, where the type is float.
+Provided in the creative inventory are tools with opacity 0.5, 0.25 and 0.1.
+    - Mixture type is controlled by component `mishanguc:color_mixture_type`, and supports the following values:
+        - `normal` (default): Normally changes block color.
+        - `random`: Randomly sets block color.
+        - `invert`: Sets block color to an opposite color.
+        - `hue`: Set the hue of block color to the hue of a specified color, and saturation and luminosity remains.
+        - `hue_and_saturation`: Set the hue and saturation of block color to hue and saturation of a specified color, and luminosity remains.
+        - `hue_rotate`: Rotates the hue of block color.
+When using while holding Shift, the rotation will be in an opposite direction.
+        - `saturation_change`: Increases the saturation of block color.
+When using while holding Shift, the saturation will be decreased.
+        - `brightness_change`: Increases the luminosity of block color.
+When using while holding Shift, the luminosity will be decreased.
+        - In the inventory, except for `normal` which provides multiple tools with different opacity, each of the above provides one tool.
+    - Amount of modification applied to color is controlled by component `mishanguc:color_change_amount`, where the type is float, and is used to specify the amount of modification to hue, saturation or luminosity.
+In the items in creative inventory, hue rotation amount is 1/24 by default, and saturation and luminosity's modification amount is 0.1 by default.
+    - Note: Non-custom-colored blocks which can be converted to custom-colored blocks, when converting custom-colored blocks, takes the *map color* of the original block as an initial color, so it is normal its color differs from the color presented in custom-colored blocks.
+    - Note: If you decrease the saturation to 0 (gray) with color tool that modifies saturation, or change the luminosity to 0 (black) or 1 (white) with color tool that modifies luminosity, then the color's hue will be 0 or 1 (red), and saturation will be 0.
+For example, if you decrease the saturation to 0, and then increase it, it will only be red.
+If you change luminosity to 0 or 1 and then increase or decrease it, it will be only gray.
+- Now you can select multiple lines when editing signs.
+    - Select text box while holding Ctrl to multi-select.
+Select selected text box while holding Ctrl to deselect it.
+    - Select text box while holding Shift to select continuous multiple text boxes at once.
+    - It is supported to operate multiple lines at ones, including adding, deleting, modifying styles or inputting text.
+If you increase or decrease their size, position coordinate, rotation, the modification is applied relatively to multiple lines.
+For properties such as color, or setting custom values, multiple lines will be set the same value.
+    - The Tab-key behavior when selecting multiple lines may be unstable.
+- Fixed the issue that players in Adventure Mode using slab tools with `CanDestroy` NBT tag (or component) cannot destroy blocks correctly.

+### 1.3.5-beta.2

+- Fixed the issue that modification caused by color tool modifying a block color may not be saved.

+### 1.3.5-beta.1

+- Fixed the potential block entity issue that results from colored glass handrail blocks.

+### 1.3.4

+- Fixed the issue that tp tools may fail to teleport.
+- Fixed the issue that some tools cannot operate blocks at a far distance after modifying attributes.

 ### 1.3.3

 - Fixed the issue that the tooltip of 'rearrange' button and 'clear' button in the sign edit screen is incorrect.